Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Abstract

 \section{Abstract}

-We study the mixed spectrum and vanishing cohomology for several classes of (isolated and nonisolated) hypersurface singularities, and how they contribute to the limiting mixed Hodge structure of a smoothing.
-Applications are given to several types of singularities arising in KSBA and GIT compactifications and mirror symmetry, including nodes, $k$-log-canonical singularities, singularities with Calabi-Yau tail, normal-crossing degenerations, slc surface singularities, and the $J_{k,\infty}$ series.
+We study the weighted spectrum and vanishing cohomology for several classes of isolated hypersurface singularities, and how they contribute to the limiting mixed Hodge structure of a smoothing.
+Applications are given to several types of singularities arising in KSBA and GIT compactifications and mirror symmetry, including nodes on odd-dimensional hypersurfaces, $k$-log-canonical and $k$-rational singularities, and singularities with Calabi-Yau tail.